mvk-mozilla/Mozilla-mind-maps/README.md

 # Mozilla-mind-maps
-MVK's Mozilla Mind Maps, presented regularly in the weekly project call.
+MVK's Mozilla Mind Maps!
+Some of these will be presented irregularly in the weekly project call.
+Others are just references for the curious.
+Enjoy!